What Is Evergreen Content?

 But if interest in that topic continues to rise, you can get even MORE traffic as time goes on.

-For example, last year I saw a surge in interest in mobile optimization (and the keyword “Mobile SEO”).
+For example, some time ago I saw a surge in interest in mobile optimization (and the keyword “Mobile SEO”).

 So I quickly put together an evergreen guide to mobile SEO.